Hyperbolic domains in real Euclidean spaces: Extending conformal minimal surfaces across punctures

 \begin{theorem} Let $\Omega$ be a hyperbolic domain in $\R^n$, $n\ge 3$, and let $f:\D^*\to \Omega$ be a conformal harmonic map.
 If there is a sequence $z_k\in\D^*$ converging to $0\in \D$ such that $f(z_k)$ converges to a point in $\Omega$, then $f$ extends to a conformal harmonic map $\D\to\Omega$. \end{theorem}

-The analogue of Theorem \ref{th:disc} for punctured holomorphic discs in Kobayashi hyperbolic manifolds (and more generally in hyperbolic complex spaces) is due to Kwack \cite{Kwack1969}; see also Kobayashi \cite[Theorem 3.1]{Kobayashi2005}.
+The analogue of Theorem \ref{th:disc} for punctured holomorphic discs in Ko\-ba\-ya\-shi hyperbolic manifolds (and, more generally, in hyperbolic complex spaces) is due to Kwack \cite{Kwack1969}; see also Kobayashi \cite[Theorem 3.1]{Kobayashi2005}.
 Kwack's theorem generalizes the big Picard theorem, which says that a holomorphic map $\D^*\to\C\setminus\{0,1\}$ extends to a holomorphic map $\D\to\CP^1=\C\cup\{\infty\}$.
-More generally, if $Y$ is a compact hyperbolic manifold, $X$ is a connected complex manifold and $A$ is a proper closed complex subvariety of $X$, then any holomorphic map $X\setminus A\to Y$ extends to a holomorphic map $X\to Y$ \cite[Theorem 4.1]{Kobayashi2005}.
+More generally, if $Y$ is a compact hyperbolic manifold, $X$ is a connected complex manifold, and $A$ is a proper closed complex subvariety of $X$, then every holomorphic map $X\setminus A\to Y$ extends to a holomorphic map $X\to Y$ \cite[Theorem 4.1]{Kobayashi2005}.

 Theorem \ref{th:disc} fails in general if $\Omega$ is not hyperbolic.
 For example, if $h$ is a holomorphic function on $\D^*$ with an essential singularity at $0$, then $(h,0):\D^*\to\C\times\R=\R^3$ is a conformal harmonic map for which the theorem fails.
 The same is true for the map $ f=(\E^h,0):\D^*\to \Omega=(\C\setminus \{0\})\times \R\subsetneq\R^3. $ (Note that $\Omega$ is the complement of a line in $\R^3$.)